charlesbrandt/public/system/virtualization/docker.md

 ## Networking

+Docker containers can be referenced from other containers using the container name.

+`ping` is not always available.
+On debian based containers, install it with:

+    apt-get update
+    apt-get install iputils-ping

+From there, can testing pinging containers by name:

+    ping nginx

 see a list of all IP addresses for all containers: sudo docker ps | tail -n +2 | while read cid b; do echo -n "$cid\t"; sudo docker inspect $cid | grep IPAddress | cut -d \" -f 4; done